 especially dangerous to cats.
 The bulbs are the toxic part of the plant.
 The "Amaryllis" commonly seen during the

 December holidays are Hippeastrum species.
 Symptoms include vomiting, depression, diarrhea, abdominal pain,

 hyper-salivation, anorexia, tremors.
 (Photo courtesy of Ellen Zagory, UC Davis Arboretum).

 6. Asparagus Fern (family Liliaceae): Allergic dermatitis, gastric upset, vomiting, diarrhea.

 7. Daffodil (Narcissus): Vomiting, diarrhea.
 Large ingestions cause convulsions, low blood pressure, tremors,

-8. Philodendrons: Irritation, intense burning and irritation of the mouth, lips, tongue, excessive drooling,
+8. Philodendrons: Irritation, intense burning and irritation of the mouth, lips, tongue, excessive drooling, vomiting,

 9. Jade Plants (Crassula argentea): Vomiting, depressions, ataxia, slow heart rate.